 Why use the Orton-Gillingham approach?

-Edublox offers online, Orton-Gillingham-based tutoring to students based in the United States, Canada, Australia, New Zealand, and elsewhere.
+Edublox offers online, Orton-Gillingham-based tutoring to students based in the United States, Canada, Australia, and elsewhere.

 If the literature is not conclusive regarding the Orton-Gillingham approach, why is Edublox using it to assist struggling readers and students with dyslexia?

 In an attempt to complement our cognitive training program, we tried and tested many reading programs over a period of three decades — one-on-one, in small groups, and in the classroom.
-We have found the OG approach to be the most successful.
-OG combined with cognitive skills development is a powerful combination to assist students with dyslexia and related language processing difficulties.
+We have found the OG approach to be successful when combined with cognitive skills development.
+The combination is powerful in assisting students with dyslexia and related language-processing difficulties.

 Watch our playlist of customer reviews and take the first step by booking a free consultation to discuss your child’s reading needs.

 Authored by Susan du Plessis (B.A.
-Hons Psychology; B.D.), a reading specialist with 30+ years’ experience in the learning disabilities field.
+Hons Psychology; B.D.), a reading specialist with 30+ years of experience in learning disabilities.